buildspace/buildspace-projects/Polygon_ENS/en/Section_1/Lesson_3_Setup_Domains_Resolvers_Records.md

 *Note: if you don't do this, Raza will be very sad :(*

 Customize your code a little!!
 Feel free to play around with the contract and `run.js` file and register multiple domains and set all sorts of records.
 Maybe you want people to map their domain to their email address — so `raza.mycustomdomain` would map to my email.
 Or maybe you want people to be able to add the IP address of their personal website as a record.
-You could even have the domain map to an SVG of the persons favorite meme lol.
+You could even have the domain map to an SVG of the person's favorite meme lol.

 Whatever you want!
 The supported data types are the limit!